DaragonTech/KanaShift-RS/README.md

 # KanaShift & PhonoShift

-**Reversible, format-preserving text transformation with a Japanese visual skin.
+**Reversible, password-bound text masking with a Japanese visual skin.
 Looks Japanese.
 Means something else.
 Decodes back to the truth.**

 ## Overview

-KanaShift and its sibling PhonoShift (ROT500K) use a PBKDF2-derived keystream with 500,000 iterations, making every password guess deliberately expensive.
+KanaShift and its sibling **PhonoShift (ROT500K)** use a **PBKDF2-derived keystream (500,000 iterations by default)** to make every password guess deliberately expensive.

 This is not ROT13 repeated.
-It’s a keyed design where reversal without the secret is no longer trivial.
+It is a keyed design where reversal without the secret requires paying a real computational cost.

-KanaShift applies the same hardened mechanics with kana and kanji, preserving structure while shifting the surface.
+KanaShift applies the same hardened mechanics with kana and kanji, preserving structure and token boundaries while transforming the visible surface into Japanese-looking text.
+Modern variants include a per-message nonce (with a masked header) to safely reuse passwords across messages.

-For performance reasons, use release builds, as debug compilation significantly affects runtime.
+For performance-sensitive use, prefer release builds—debug compilation can significantly affect runtime.

 ## Live Demos